Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 Every recovery journey is different.

-However, many people experience similar stages during burnout recovery.
+However, many people experience similar stages.

-Below is a simplified timeline that reflects common patterns.
+Below is a simplified timeline.

 Stage 1: Collapse and Extreme Exhaustion